angular/angular/src/lib/snack-bar/snack-bar.md

-`MdSnackBar` is a service for displaying snack-bar notifications.
+`MatSnackBar` is a service for displaying snack-bar notifications.

 <!-- example(snack-bar-overview) -->